 Infra cost and land cost can be allocated on the basis of gross floor area (GFA), net sellable area (NSA) or in proportion to the projected revenue.

-Service Charges can also be allocated on similar basis.
+Service Charges can also be allocated on a similar basis.

-I personally prefer the allocation based on GFA as it makes life easier (accounting reasons).
+I personally prefer the allocation based on GFA as it makes life easier (for accounting reasons).

 In calculating project IRR should we consider financing cash flow?

 No, project IRR doesn't take into consideration the financing cash flows.
 Equity IRR does.